U.S. Department of Transportation

 The Moving Ahead for Progress in the 21st Century Act (MAP-21) continued the $220 million annual set-aside under 23 USC 130.
 The funds are set-aside from the Highway Safety Improvement Program (HSIP) apportionment.
 The program provides funds for the elimination of hazards at railway-highway crossings.
 The funds are apportioned to States by formula.
 For information on MAP-21 apportionments by State, please see the MAP-21 funding tables.

 The Section 130 program funds are eligible for projects at all public crossings including roadways, bike trails and pedestrian paths.
-Fifty percent of a State’s apportionment is dedicated for the installation of protective devices at crossings.
+Fifty percent of a State's apportionment is dedicated for the installation of protective devices at crossings.
 The remainder of the funds apportionment can be used for any hazard elimination project, including protective devices.
 In accordance with 23 USC 130(i), the funds can be used as incentive payments for local agencies to close public crossings provided there are matching funds from the railroad.
 Also, in accordance with 23 USC 130(h), the funds can be used for local agencies to provide matching funds for State-funded projects.
+Section 130 projects are funded at a 90% federal share.

 In accordance with 23 USC 130(d), Each State is required to conduct and systematically maintain a survey of all highways to identify those railroad crossings that may require separation, relocation, or protective devices, and establish and implement a schedule of projects for this purpose.
 At a minimum this schedule is to provide signs for all railway-highway crossings.